-These days, one of the most effective delivery methods for your training content is through the use of HD streaming video.
+One of the most effective delivery methods for training content is through the use of videos.
 Videos can be hosted in your LMS directly in the Video learning object type.
-The following guide will outline a few best practices and considerations for preparing your video content for consumption by the masses.
+The following guide will outline a few best practices and considerations for preparing your video content for learners.

 - MediaInfo - MediaInfo is a great file analysis tool for determine exactly how your videos have been encoded, again a go-to tool for us here when troubleshooting clients' files.